 If you are unemployed or on parental leave, your child is entitled to a place for at least three hours a day or 15 hours a week.
 Some municipalities offer more than this.

-In Sweden, there is a maximum charge (‘maxtaxa’), a ceiling to how much parents have to pay.
+In Sweden, there is a maximum charge (‘maxtaxa’), a ceiling to how much parents have to pay for childcare in a daycare institution.

 This can be an alternative to the preschool.
-Contact the municipality to which you will be moving for further information.
+Contact the municipality to which you will be moving for further information about educational care.

 If you have any questions, please fill in our contact form.